Eliastik/snakeia-server/README.md

 {
     "version": "1.0", // The server version
-    "port": 3000, // The port where the server runs "maxPlayers": 20, // The maximum number of players for each room "maxRooms": 20, // The maximum number of room "minGridSize": 5, // The minimum size for a grid (width and height)
+    "port": 3000, // The port where the server runs "proxyMode": false, // Set this value to true if your server is behind a proxy - defaults to false "maxPlayers": 20, // The maximum number of players for each room "maxRooms": 20, // The maximum number of room "minGridSize": 5, // The minimum size for a grid (width and height)